Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - Emphasize business impact, regulatory and reputational risks, and resource implications.
 - Use analogies or risk heat maps to communicate severity.
-- Stay solutions-focused—clarify how remediation aligns with business priorities.
+- Stay solutions-focused - clarify how remediation aligns with business priorities.

 ---